fromwhite/pi/README.md

-π - some interesting toys in the beaglebone ：）
+π - some interesting toys in the beaglebone:)
 ===

 hardware: beaglebone green wireless